lenmus/lomse-docs/README.md

 ### Contributing to the Lomse wiki

+Either:
-To contribute to the Lomse wiki just [open an issue](https://github.com/lenmus/lomse-docs/issues) with your proposed change or, better, fork [lomse-docs](https://github.com/lenmus/lomse-docs/fork) repository, make your changes, test them, and submit a pull request.
-Pleas include a description of your changes in your pull request.
+- [open an issue](https://github.com/lenmus/lomse-docs/issues) with your proposed change, or
+- fork [lomse-docs](https://github.com/lenmus/lomse-docs/fork) repository, make your changes, check them, and submit a pull request.
+Please include a description of your changes in your pull request.

+Thanks for contributing!